NationalLibraryOfNorway/digitalpreservation-blog.nb.no/content/docs/core-concepts/internal-sip-policy/system-architecture/index.md

 ### Digital Preservation Services (DPS)
 Our Digital Preservation Services manage all data in our bit-repository and controls data integrity and access for long-term storage.
-It is in this environment we operate with the OAIS concepts[^4] of SIP, AIP, DIP, etc.
+It is in this environment we operate with the OAIS concepts of SIP, AIP, DIP, etc.
 Along with the preserved data, we store a *copy* of select descriptive data, to make the digital object identifiable and usable in the long term.

 SIPs received for preservation in the DPS, represents some described entity in the metadata management systems.